terrajobst/EntityFramework.Docs.tr-tr/entity-framework/ef6/fundamentals/configuring/config-file.md

 </interceptors>
 ```

-<span data-ttu-id="4c783-149">Varsayılan olarak bu günlük dosyası, uygulama her başlatıldığında yeni bir dosya ile üzerine yazılmasına neden olur.</span><span class="sxs-lookup"><span data-stu-id="4c783-149">By default this will cause the log file to be overwritten with a new file each time the app starts.</span></span> <span data-ttu-id="4c783-150">Bunun yerine'ına eklenecek dosya zaten varsa kullanın aşağıdakine benzer:</span><span class="sxs-lookup"><span data-stu-id="4c783-150">To instead append to the log file if it already exists use something like:</span></span>
+<span data-ttu-id="96908-149">Bu, varsayılan olarak, uygulama her başlatıldığında günlük dosyasının üzerine yazılmasına neden olur.</span><span class="sxs-lookup"><span data-stu-id="96908-149">By default this will cause the log file to be overwritten with a new file each time the app starts.</span></span> <span data-ttu-id="96908-150">Bunun yerine, zaten varsa günlük dosyasına ekleyin, örneğin:</span><span class="sxs-lookup"><span data-stu-id="96908-150">To instead append to the log file if it already exists use something like:</span></span>

 ``` xml
 <interceptors>